effective-platform-engineering/companion-code/doc/assessment-worksheet.md

 8. [-] Coding around deficiencies in the product should be easier than recreating the product.

 Discussion: For platform capability purposes, team management appears sufficient.
-Options/examples exist for providing dynhamic, ephmeral runners.
-Need to setup secure access to live runners.
+Options/examples exist for providing dynamic, ephmeral runners.
+Initial identified list of things that may require custom automation is short and doable at modest investment.

 9. [X] All data stored in the product should be readable and writable by other applications.

-Discussion: In testing don't see particualr examples of unavailable data.
+Discussion: In testing don't see particular examples of unavailable data.

 10. [X] Products with authentication requirements should be able to authenticate and authorize users from external, configurable sources using frameworks appropriate for public networks.
 In particular, assess whether the tool can be configured to align with the platform’s team-oriented RBAC goals of enabling complete self-serve user experiences.

 Discussion.
 SAML available.
-Also, good GitHub Teams integration (if using that for producg experience).
+Also, good GitHub Teams integration (if using that for customer rbac experience).

 11. [-] Place a high value on the depth of community involvement and support.